DPAC PAC

 The Leadership Manual provides PACs and DPACs with operational guidance including sample forms, constitution and bylaws and information on how to run effective meetings.
 Originally created in 2001, the Leadership Manual is updated from time to time by volunteers.
 Please

 This email address is being protected from spambots.
-You need JavaScript enabled to view it. if you are interested in volunteering with the Leadership Manual Committee.Sections of the Leadership Manual
+You need JavaScript enabled to view it. if you are interested in volunteering with the Leadership Manual Committee.NOTE: Ignore all references to School Planning Council - this council was removed from the School Act.

 Section 1 - Parent Involvement - Basic Principles